bjsonnen/homelab/README.md

             <a href="https://github.com/ollama/ollama">Ollama</a>
         </td>
         <td>
             Ollama is a tool for running and managing local open-source AI models.
-It's using the <a href="https://ollama.com/library/tinyllama">Tinyllama</a> model.
-It's using <a href="https://longhorn.io/">Longhorn</a> for storage.
+It's using the <a href="https://ollama.com/library/tinyllama">Tinyllama</a> model and <a href="https://longhorn.io/">Longhorn</a> for storage.
         </td>
     </tr>
 </table>